White Water Summer

 White Water Summer is a 1987 American drama film directed by Jeff Bleckner and starring Kevin Bacon, Sean Astin, Jonathan Ward, and Matt Adler.
+The film was released on July 10, 1987, to mostly negative reviews from critics.

 Plot

 Alan Block is a teenage city slicker with his whole summer planned out.
 That is, until his parents introduce him to Vic, a charming wilderness survival guide.
 Vic convinces them that six weeks off the grid is exactly what Alan needs to become a man.

 Alan reluctantly joins Vic and three other teens – Chris, Mitch and George – for a trek into the great outdoors.
-However, he is taunted by Chris and George and learns that Vic is deadly serious about his job.
+However, he is taunted by Chris and George and learns that Vic is deadly serious about his job, but he does form a friendship with Mitch.
 On their first night, Alan carves his initials into a tree.
 After Vic finds out, he calls the others to vote on his punishment.
 They take away his knife.

-In another incident, Vic asks Alan to be his bowman while white water rafting.
+In another incident, while the group goes swimming at a river, Alan and Mitch listen to a ball game on the radio, but Vic confiscates the radio.
+Later, Vic asks Alan to be his bowman while white water rafting.
 Alan is unprepared and loses an oar.
+While Vic praises Alan's efforts, Alan feels Vic set him up to fail.
 Later, Vic asks the boys to cross a dangerous rope bridge.
 Alan crosses it with the others but leaves their tent poles behind.
 Upon realizing this, Vic sends him back to collect them alone.
-Despite his best efforts, Alan fails to cross the bridge.
+In his attempt to re-cross the bridge, Alan steps on a severed rope, nearly falls into the ravine, and does not cross the bridge again.
 Embarrassed, he returns and explains that he could not find them, but Vic catches him in his lie; he watched him the entire way and even retrieved the poles.

 The tension between Alan and Vic escalates when the group goes fishing on an island.
 Instead of following Vic's lead and catching them with his bare hands, Alan invents a fish trap.
 Furious, Vic tosses the fish he caught and forces him to clean the others’ fish.
 Alan refuses and Vic leaves with the group, stranding him on the island until the fish are cleaned.
-Alan stays on the island for the night and refuses to complete the task.
+Alan stays on the island for the night, through a thunderstorm, and refuses to complete the task.